Registration Deadline: In order to vote you must be registered:

 In person: Go to any registration location and complete an affidavit of registration, which must be answered truthfully under the penalty of perjury.
 The questions on the affidavit will include your name, residence and date of birth.
 Registration locations include any city or town clerk’s office or elections commission, as well as certain state agencies such as the Registry of Motor Vehicles.

 By mail/ in writing: Mail-in registration forms are widely available.
 To obtain a mail-in registration form click here or please call 617-727-2828 or 1-800-462-VOTE and a form will be sent to you.
-Mail the completed form to your local election official.
+Mail the completed form to your local election office.
 You should receive a confirmation notice in 2 to 3 weeks.
 If you do not, please contact your local election office to verify your voting status.

-By fax: Contact your local election office for faxing options.
+By fax: Contact your local board of elections for faxing options.